Threak/easyrel/README.md

-clnns
+easyrel
 =====

-clnns searches newznab providers on the command line.
+easyrel searches newznab providers on the command line.

 * configurable for multiple newznab hosts.
 * 'send to SABnzbd+' functionality.
-* pronounced 'coolness'.
+* batch from xrel fav lists.

 ## dependencies:
 * Python 2